Best Ping Pong Paddles of 2023: Our Favorites

 Gambler Custom Professional might seem like an odd inclusion.
 It is a cheap paddle, that does not cost as much as the other paddles on the list.

-If you are a defensive player, you will love this paddle.
+However, the biggest reason for including is because of its control rating.
+If you are also among defensive players, you will love this paddle.
 Made from Kukui wood, it is ITTF approved and offers you a lot of control in the game.
 Hand-assembled and efficient and can provide the extra kick thanks to the carbon layers, as well.

 FAQs